Licudine v Cedars Sinai Medical Center – Case Study

 first, from the offeror’s perspective and, second, from the offeree’s perspective.

-In light of this focus on the reasonableness of the
+In light of this focus on the reasonableness of the offeror’s conduct in making the

 998 offer (which makes sense because the issue is the validity of the offer in the

-offeree acted reasonably in rejecting that offer is irrelevant.
+first place), whether the offeree acted reasonably in rejecting that offer is irrelevant.

-Arno v.
+(Arno v.
 Helient Corp.
 (2005) 130 Cal.App.4th 1019, 1027; People ex rel.
 Lockyer v.

-(2001) 89 Cal.App.4th 1260, 1270-1271.)
+Freemont General Corp., Inc. (2001) 89 Cal.App.4th 1260, 1270-1271.)

 In assessing whether the 998 offeror knew that the offeree had sufficient